On the characterization of Danielewski surfaces by their automorphism group: Root subgroups of non-toric -surfaces

-On the other hand, the normalization $\wD_p^n$ of the Danielewski surface $\D_p^n$ is given by the data $D_+=0$ and $D_-=-\tfrac{1}{n}\operatorname{div}(p)$ on $\A^1$ as in Example~\ref{example} (a).
-Applying \cite[Theorem~3.22]{MR2196000} a routine computation yields that the non-negative weights of root subgroups in $\Aut(\wD_p^n)$ are exactly the integers greater or equal than $\tfrac{n}{l}$, where $l$ is the smallest order of a root of $p(z)$.
-This proves the lemma. \end{proof}
+\begin{remark} For the proof of Theorem~\ref{Danielewski} we need to compute all the weights of root subgroups in $\Aut(\D_p^1)$.
+In general, the normalization $\wD_p^n$ of the Danielewski surface $\D_p^n$ is given by the data $D_+=0$ and $D_-=-\tfrac{1}{n}\operatorname{div}(p)$ on $\A^1$ as in Example~\ref{example}.
+Applying \cite[Theorem~3.22]{MR2196000} a routine computation yields that the non-negative weights of root subgroups in $\Aut(\wD_p^n)$ are exactly the integers greater than or equal to $\tfrac{n}{l}$, where $l$ is the smallest order of a root of $p(z)$.
+Hence, in the case of $\Aut(\D_p^1)$ we obtain that all positive integers appear as weights of root subgroups.

-\begin{rem} For the proof of Theorem~\ref{Danielewski} we need to compute the weights of root subgroups in $\Aut(\D_p^1)$.
-For root subgroups with non-negative weight{s} this was done in the proof of Lemma~\ref{gap-FZ}.
-Indeed, the non-negative weights of root subgroups in $\Aut(\wD_p^n)$ are all the integers greater or equal than $\tfrac{n}{l}$, where $l$ is the smallest order of a root of $p(z)$.
-Since in our case $n=1$, we obtain that all positive integers appear as weights of root subgroups.
-To compute the negative numbers that appear as weight{s} of root subgroups, we reverse the grading taking the automorphism $t\mapsto t^{-1}$ of $\GM$.
+To compute the negative numbers that appear as weights of root subgroups, we reverse the grading taking the automorphism $t\mapsto t^{-1}$ of $\GM$.
 This accounts to exchanging $D_+$ and $D_-$.
-Now a similar application of \cite[Theorem~3.22]{MR2196000} yields that all negative numbers appear as the weight of a root subgroup in $\Aut(\D_p^1)$. \end{rem}
+Now a similar application of \cite[Theorem~3.22]{MR2196000} yields that all negative numbers appear as the weight of a root subgroup in $\Aut(\D_p^1)$. \end{remark}

 In the following lemma we show that the normalizations of $\D_p^n$ and $\D_{p^d}^{dn}$ coincide.